SF-2421

 Plain Language

-When a denial or downgrade is appealed by the requesting provider or covered person, the appeal must be conducted by a qualified reviewer or clinical peer (matched to the requesting provider's professional status) who was not involved in the initial adverse determination.
-The appeal reviewer must consider the known clinical aspects of the services under review, including the covered person's medical records and any medical literature submitted by the provider.
-This ensures independent review and individualized clinical assessment on appeal.
+When a prior authorization request is denied, the URO must conduct a consultation between the requesting provider and a same-specialty qualified reviewer or clinical peer within seven business days of the denial notification.
+If the denial or downgrade is appealed by the provider or covered person, the appeal must be conducted by a different qualified reviewer or clinical peer (not the individual who made the initial determination).
+The appeal reviewer must consider all known clinical aspects of the services including relevant medical records and medical literature submitted by the provider.
+This creates a mandatory post-denial consultation requirement and ensures independent review on appeal.

 Statutory Text